Phase I Trial of Oral Metronomic Topotecan and Oral Pazopanib to Treat Recurrent/Persistent Gynecologic Tumors

 - Symptomatic peripheral vascular disease

-- Class III or IV congestive heart failure, as defined by the NYHA
+- Class III or IV congestive heart failure, as defined by the New York Heart Association (NYHA)

-- Poorly controlled hypertension (defined as SBP of > 140 mmHg or DBP of > 90 mmHg).
+- Poorly controlled hypertension (defined as systolic blood pressure of > 140 mmHg or diastolic blood pressure of > 90 mmHg).
 Initiation or adjustment of antihypertensive medication(s) is permitted prior to study entry.
-Blood pressure must be re-assessed on two occasions that are separated by a minimum of 24 hours.
-The mean SBP/DBP values from each blood pressure assessment must be <140/90 mmHg in order for a subject to be eligible for the study.

-- History of cerebrovascular accident, pulmonary embolism or insufficiently treated DVT within the past 6 months.
-Subjects with recent DVT who have been treated with therapeutic anti-coagulating agents for at least 6 weeks are eligible; however, the use of therapeutic levels of warfarin must have ended more than 14 days prior to first dose of study treatment.
+- History of cerebrovascular accident, transient ischemic attack, pulmonary embolism, or insufficiently treated deep vein thrombosis (DVT) within the past 6 months.
+Subjects with recent DVT who have been treated with therapeutic anti-coagulating agents for at least 6 weeks are eligible

 - Evidence of active bleeding or bleeding diathesis.